 For many technologies, not just AI, this creates a “Valley of Death” where innovation dies.

 Even after crossing the “Valley of Death” technologies can still run afoul of legacy regulations that only contemplate the past.
 For example, language in HEDIS regulations for the diabetic eye exam specifically states a physician is needed as the required clinical decision.
-This requirement persists even after the FDA has validated an AI technology (IDx-DR) is a substitute to a physician driven test.
+This requirement persists even after the FDA has validated an AI technology (LumineticsCore™ (formerly known as IDx-DR)) is a substitute to a physician driven test.

 In 2020 the HEDIS measure language was updated to clarify that “results read by a system that provides an AI interpretation meet criteria,” showing industry progress toward full acceptance of autonomous AI.
 We appreciate the responsiveness of NCQA in making this change.
 We also think there is an opportunity to better link the regulatory clearance, reimbursement, and downstream impacts new technology has to legacy healthcare frameworks as we look to the future.